Landscape Feature: Ahuriri Lagoon (Repo/Wetland)

 Creature: Whio, Blue Duck

-Plant: Ti Kouka, Cabbage Tree
+Plant: Raupō Bullrush, Ti Kouka, Cabbage Tree

 Ōrongomai

-Ōrongomai studio is connected to the Ōrongomai and Kennedy’s Bush forest areas.
+Ōrongomai is connected to the Ōrongomai and Kennedy’s Bush forest areas.
 These important remnants of native forest provide valuable habitat for native birds and insects.

 The regenerating bush at Halswell Quarry, along the Huritini, Halswell, river and planting within the school grounds contributes to bringing native birds like kōparapara/bellbirds, tauhou/silvereyes and pīwaiwaka/fantails down to the houses and areas around the school.
 There is potential that tūī and kererū can also be attracted down to the School/ community over time with the provision of the right food species.